Implicit Regularization Effects of the Sobolev Norms in Image Processing: Conclusions

 \section{Conclusions}

 In this paper, we proposed a novel idea of using the Sobolev ($H^s$) norms as a data fidelity term for imaging applications.
-We revealed implicit regularization effects offered by the proposed data fitting term.
+We revealed implicit regularization effects offered by the proposed data fitting term rather than the commonly used regularization term.
 Specifically, we shall choose a weak norm ($s<0$) for high-frequency noises and a strong norm ($s>0$) for low-frequency noises.
-We clarified the relationship of the Sobolev norms to two related concepts of Wasserstein distance and Sobolev gradient flow.
+We discussed the connections between the Sobolev norm and the Sobolev gradient flow.
+From a Bayesian inference perspective, we analyzed the underlying noise assumption for a Sobolev norm as the data fidelity term.
+We further revealed that one could choose a proper Sobolev norm as an objective function to improve the convergence rate in gradient descent, achieving preconditioning effects.
 We presented three numerical schemes to compute the $H^s$ norms under different domains and boundary conditions.
-We also discussed an efficient ADMM framework to incorporate the total variation with the proposed $H^s$ norm.
-Experimental results showed that TV+$H^s$ works particularly well for images with simple geometries, and always outperforms the standard TV+$L^2.$
+Experimental results showed that the $H^s$ data fitting term alone as the objective function has implicit regularization effects on the performance of various inverse problems.
+Furthermore, the $H^s$ data fitting term combined with the TV regularization, i.e., $H^s$+TV, works particularly well for images with simple geometries and always outperforms the standard $L^2$+TV.
+In the framework of ADMM, one can efficiently minimize the $H^s$+TV model with a tunable parameter $s$.